devleaks/divelog/docs/README.md

 - Sample1 is the minimum file.
 - Sample2 is closer to realistic csv dive logbook.
 - Sample3 does not have a heading line, so all fields are prensent and required order.

+There are also 4 pictures, stolen on the internet without permission, if you want to test hypeGallry features.